jcai0791/Snake/README.md

 # Snake
-Snake game written in Python
+Snake game written in Python.
+Built using simplegui, which is based on tkinter.